codepvg/ML-Openlabs-Hackathon-1.0/README.md

 Transported - The target.
 For each passenger, predict either True or False.

-Steps to get started with your hackathon project:
+#Steps to get started with your hackathon project:

 To load datasets in your Google Colab Notebook to get started with your project, refer to test.csv and train.csv files in this repository.
 Open those files, and click on Raw button.
 Copy the URL link of the web page that appears,and store it as a string variable called url in Colab as shown below .
 The last step is to load the url into Pandas read_csv to get the dataframe. url = 'copied_raw_GH_link' df1 = pd.read_csv(url)
-# Dataset is now stored in a Pandas Dataframe
+//Dataset is now stored in a Pandas Dataframe

 use display() to display the dataset, so you can get familiar with the variables thst you are handling.